 - Average or above average on reading and math entrance exam scores

-- No failing grades are permitted
+- No failing grades or classes are permitted

 - Personal and school references for 6th – 12th grade students

 Student may be required to participate in therapy as a condition for enrollment.
 This determination is made exclusively by the admissions review team.

 FCS may provide approved accommodations to those students who qualify, however FCS does not provide modified curriculum.
 Students need to be able to maintain the rigor and pace of the regular classroom.

 Other services not offered: Speech, Hearing, Vision, ABA (Applied Behavior Analysis – Autism), Occupational Therapy, Behavioral or Emotional therapies.

 Under the umbrella of the Discovery Program, there are a variety of services that are provided to our students depending on their needs.
 All programs are pull- out which enables the student to be part of the regular education classes while receiving the assistance they need.
 These programs are:

 Search and Teach Program: (Kindergarten-First Grade)

 The goal of this program is to establish a preventive therapeutic program that addresses the growing need for intervention with students that experience difficulty learning.
 We believe that early detection of at-risk students is crucial in assisting them in achieving their maximum academic potential later in life.
 In collaboration with the Reading Clinic Director, a Dual Option is offered that also provides intervention in the area of reading.
 Students meet with their therapist for two forty-five minutes sessions or three thirty minute sessions per week.